Welcome to the Bollyky Lab Website!

 A third area of investigation is the tissue extracellular matrix at sites of injury and infection.
-In particular, we are interested in the roles that hyaluronan and other extracellular matrix polymers play in immune regulation in diabetes and diabetic infections.
+In particular, we are interested in the roles that hyaluronan and other extracellular matrix polymers play in immune regulation.

 Looking for a lab?

 We are actively recruiting structural biologists, biochemists, immunologists, and microbiologists for post-doctoral positions in the lab.
 If interested, please contact Dr. Bollyky at firstname.lastname@example.org